f/omelette/README.md

 ### Autocompletion Tree

-You can create **completion tree** to more complex autocompletions.
+You can create a **completion tree** to more complex autocompletions.

 ```js
 omelette('hello').tree({